DBasu88/Playing-with-Repos/README.md

 # Playing-with-Repos
-Playing with Repos and learning
+Playing with Repos and learning.
-Learn to navigate around GitHub
+Learn to navigate around GitHub.